Khalil473/SeniorArduino/README.md

-# SeniorArduino
+# DHT22 Testing

-A repository for the Arduino codes for each component
+### A C code to test DHT22 module and to show the library methods.